Parabolic frequency monotonicity for two nonlinear equations under Ricci flow: Introduction

 Recently, Liu and Xu studied the monotonicity of parabolic frequency for the weighted $p$-Laplacian heat equation on Riemannian manifolds in \cite{Liu-xu 2022}, and they obtained a theorem of Hardy–\' Polya–Szeg\" o on K\" ahler manifolds under the K\" ahler-Ricci flow.
 In \cite{Li-Zhang 2023}, Li and Zhang derived the matrix Li-Yau-Hamilton estimates for positive solutions to the heat equation and the backward conjugate heat equation under the Ricci flow, and they applied these estimates to study the monotonicity of the parabolic frequency.
 Li, Liu and Ren proved analogous results under the K\" ahler-Ricci flow in \cite{Li-Liu-Ren 2023}.

-In \cite{LLX-2023}, the first author, the second author, and the third author studied the monotonicity of parabolic frequency under the Ricci flow and the Ricci-harmonic flow on manifolds.
-They considered two cases: one is the monotonicity of parabolic frequency for the solution of the linear heat equation with bounded Bakry-\' Emery Ricci curvature, and another case is the monotonicity of parabolic frequency for the solution of the heat equation with bounded Ricci curvature.
-In \cite{parabolic frequency on G2}, the authors obtained gradient estimates of positive solutions of the heat equation under the Laplacian $G_{2}$ flow for closed $G_{2}$ structures and they used these estimates to prove the monotonicity of parabolic frequency for positive solutions of the linear heat equation under the Laplacian $G_{2}$ flow with bounded Ricci curvature.
-Besides, they also got some monotonicity results for the Laplacian $G_{2}$ flow with the bounded Bakry-\'{E}mery Ricci curvature and obtained the backward uniqueness.
+In \cite{LLX-2023}, the first author, the second author, and the third author studied the monotonicity of parabolic frequency under the Ricci flow and the Ricci-harmonic flow on closed Riemannian manifolds.
+They considered two cases: one is the monotonicity of parabolic frequency for the solution of the linear heat equation with bounded Bakry-\' Emery Ricci curvature, and the other case is the monotonicity of parabolic frequency for the solution of the heat equation with bounded Ricci curvature.
+In \cite{parabolic frequency on G2}, the authors obtained gradient estimates of positive solutions to the heat equation under the $G_{2}$ Laplacian flow for closed $G_{2}$ structures, and they used these estimates to prove the monotonicity of parabolic frequency for positive solutions to the linear heat equation under the $G_{2}$ Laplacian flow with bounded Ricci curvature.
+Besides, they also got some monotonicity results for the $G_{2}$ Laplacian flow with the bounded Bakry-\'{E}mery Ricci curvature and obtained the backward uniqueness.

 The purpose of this paper is to extend the second case in \cite{LLX-2023} to two nonlinear equations.
-At first, we consider the following nonlinear equation:
+At first, we study the following nonlinear equation:

-where $a$ is any constant independent on $t$, $u(t)$ is a family of smooth functions on $M$.
-Here, $g(t)$ is evolved by the Ricci flow, and $\Delta_{g(t)}$ is the trace Laplacian induced by $g(t)$.
+where $a$ is any constant independent on $t$, $u(t)$ is a family of smooth functions on $M$, $g(t)$ is the Riemannian metric evolved by the Ricci flow, and $\Delta_{g(t)}$ is the trace Laplacian induced by $g(t)$.

 The parabolic frequency $U(t)$ for the solution of nonlinear equation $\eqref{nonlinear equation}$ on Ricci flow $\eqref{RF}$ is denoted by

 where